KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

 `hardwareMap.get()`
 calls.

-This sort of project architecture while simple, shows its problems as the season goes on, and you find yourself dealing with hundreads of lines of gibberish. **Finding what you want to edit becomes as difficult of a challenge as editing it.**
+This sort of project architecture while simple, shows its problems as the season goes on, and you find yourself dealing with hundred of lines of gibberish. **Finding what you want to edit becomes as difficult of a challenge as editing it.**

 # Options